Best Maple Syrup Supplies

 This is a slightly more basic design for an evaporator pan.
 It comes in many different sizes and can be places directly on an outdoor stove top or wood fire.
 It’s sturdily built from stainless steel.

 You can also find some favorite evaporators for home use here.
+You will need to decide on the level of investment you want to make with your evaporator.

 Maple Syrup Filter

-The next thing on your maple syrup supplies list is a filter.
-No matter what you will end up with debris in your sap.
-I like to use cheese cloth to filter out the large materials.
 Once I’ve finished the syrup on the stove I run it through the cheese cloth a second time, put in in bottles and let it settle for a few days.
 This causes most of the materials to drain to the bottom and then I run the sap through a maple syrup filter before bottling it.
 Below are links for the cheese cloth we use and the filters.

 Thermometer for Making Maple Syrup